xandout/hdbcli/README.md

 ### Profile

-This is currently loaded from `./config.json`, in the future this will be moved to `~/.hdbcli/` and we will support command line flags
+This is currently loaded from `~/.hdbcli_config.json` and we will support command line flags in the future.

 ```json